parkr/jekyll-build-server/README.md

 All the configuration happens in flags:

-- `-prefix="your-username-or-org"` – the string your repos' full names (e.g. "parkr" in "parkr/jekyll-build-server") must start with in order to be authorized to be built
+- `-owner="your-username-or-org"` – the string your repos' full names (e.g. "parkr" in "parkr/jekyll-build-server") must start with in order to be authorized to be built
 - `-bind=":9090"` – the port/host to bind the server to
 - `-src="/tmp"` – the directory to clone the sources into
 - `-dest="/var/www"` – the base directory to put built sites into